Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: User Study

 The study comprised three conditions (n=8 each): (1) \textit{Baseline (Interaction Only)}: the agent relied exclusively on memories formed through direct user interaction (the conventional service-oriented paradigm); (2) \textit{Unobservable Life Space}: the agent used the exact same dual-track memory architecture on the backend, generating an autonomous social life and incorporating it into dialogue, but this continuous life space remained visually inaccessible to the participant; (3) \textit{Observable Life Space}: identical to the Unobservable condition in backend memory generation, but participants were invited to visually "visit" the continuous virtual space to observe the agent's daily activities and autonomous interactions alongside direct dialogue.

-By running identical dual-track memory generation on the backend across both the Unobservable and Observable conditions, we strictly held the agent's generative capacity and accumulated "lived experiences" constant.
-Consequently, it allows us to test whether merely instilling a structural memory of independence is enough to alter relationship dynamics, or if \textit{visual observability} is the required threshold to translate this invisible memory into a tangible perception of equality.
+By running identical dual-track memory generation on the backend across both the Unobservable and Observable conditions, we held the agent's generative capacity and accumulated lived experiences constant.
+This allows us to examine whether visual observability changes users' perceived equality, while recognizing that interface richness and novelty may still shape perception.

 Each participant completed two sessions on separate days (around 15 mins each).
 Session 1 included a briefing, 5–10 min of free interaction (audio/video recorded), and a 7-point Likert questionnaire adapted from the HALIE framework \cite{lee2022evaluating}, with an additional dimension integrated to measure perceived equality.
 Session 2 involved another free interaction, the same questionnaire, and a semi-structured interview.